Friends of the

 Collaborate with the City of La Crosse and other groups to protect biodiversity, ensure safe trails and promote responsible use

-Visit our facebook site, or scroll down to our facebook feed, to learn details about upcoming educational events and marsh restoration work.
+Visit our facebook site, or scroll down to our facebook feed, to learn details about upcoming educational events and ways to get involved.

 In the News